 Berklee College of Music, BM in Music Therapy, 2010

 Colorado State University, MM in Music Therapy, 2016

 Neurologic Music Therapist (NMT) since 2012

-I am a music therapist with a passion for learning and educating about the human brain, as well as how it can change and adapt using creativity as the catalyst.
+I have been teaching music and providing music therapy since 2011.
+I am passionate about learning and educating about the human brain, as well as how it can change and adapt using creativity as the catalyst.

-As an autistic adult, I find it natural and gratifying to connect with and provide mentorship for neurodivergent children.
-Having lived through the trial and error of navigating an unpredictable (and often unaccommodating) world, I am devoted to helping kids who experience the world like I did to feel heard and seen.
+As an autistic adult, I find it natural and gratifying to connect with and provide mentorship for other neurodivergent individuals.
+Having lived through the trial and error of navigating an unpredictable (and often unaccommodating) world, I am devoted to helping people who experience the world like I do to feel heard and seen.

 I incorporate neuroscience into my practice, as well as my research, to make sure everything I provide is functional, effective, and based in science.
 I am passionate about interdisciplinary research and practice, and have spent my career collaborating with occupational therapists, speech language pathologists, neuropsychologists, and other specialists to provide the best possible care for my clients.